asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 The Binner Control List must be provided with an initial Tile Allocation Memory, even if it is just one page.
-If the Tile Allocation Memory Base and Size are both kept 0, and if the `OUTOMEM` irq handler does hand out pages when needed, the renderer thread enters an error condition as signaled by the `CT1CS.CTERR` bit.
+If the Tile Allocation Memory Base and Size are both kept 0, and even if the `OUTOMEM` irq handler hands out pages when needed, the renderer thread enters an error condition as signaled by the `CT1CS.CTERR` bit.